CoolBot for Flowers

 Humidity in a CoolBot controlled cooler will be exactly the same as in a conventionally chilled cooler.
 If you do want to increase the humidity level, you can oversize the air conditioner from the sizing chart.
 By oversizing the air conditioner from our normal recommendations, the greater surface area of the coolant coils is used to cool the air rather than a high fan speed.
 With larger air conditioners, our customers can run in the lowest, most gentle fan speed.

 Some customers occasionally ask if they can use humidifiers in their rooms with the cut flowers.
 Sure!
-It won’t affect the CoolBot or the air conditioner at all.
+We recommend checking out this commercial humidifier.
 That being said, we generally find that you don’t need it, and the fact that it encourages and facilitates disease in the cold room means you really shouldn’t.
 If you want to do some quick spritzing on especially sensitive flowers that seem to be getting a bit more air flow than others, then go right ahead.
 Otherwise, it’s not necessary.

 CoolBot In Action